 On the customer reviews aggregator site ConsumerAffairs the average rating for Metro by T-Mobile is just under two stars out of five.
-Out of the 164 reviews, positives include service and billing while negatives mentioned are poor service and deal issues.
+Out of the 400 ratings in the last year, positives include service and billing while negatives mentioned are poor service and deal issues.

-The Better Business Bureau (BBB) gives Metro a B+ rating but only just over one star for 111 customer reviews.
-That said 1,205 complaints have been closed in the last year.
+The Better Business Bureau (BBB) gives Metro an A+ rating but only just over one star for 17 customer reviews.
+That said 869 complaints have been closed in the last year.

 Metro by T-Mobile offers some of the best network speeds and coverage in the US without huge prices.
 Plans are simple with four options, each including all fees and charges in the price so what you see is what you get.

 Savings can be made by having multiple lines.
 However once over 35GB of data used each month you may notice speed restrictions during busy times.
 T-Mobile customers will get priority here when it comes to data speeds.
 You are also limited to SD video streaming although most music streaming won't use up your data allowance.
 One of the best MVNO options out there, could this be the one for you?

 If you're undecided on the handset you want, check out our best smartphone guide, while we also rank the best prepaid cell phone plans.
 Take a look at our cell phone coverage map of the US to find out who has the best network in America.